initBasti/initBasti.github.io/_posts/2021-02-26-effects-of-image-mirroring-on-bayer-pattern-order.md

-# Observing RAW bayer images with the OV13850 sensor on a RkISP1 platform
+## An analysis of the RAW bayer images with the OV13850 image sensor on the RkISP1 platform

-## Introduction
+### Introduction

 I am currently working on porting and improving the driver for the OV13850 image sensor.
 The image sensor was originally built by the Rockchip team and I try to upstream an improved version of it with a few extra features.
 If you want to know more about this you can take a look at this [post](https://sebastianfricke.me/porting-the-ov13850-camera/).
 One of those new features is the ability to flip the image horizontally and/or vertically.
 I was asked if the Bayer order changes on those flips during the patch review and was not able to find a clear indication within the [data-sheet](http://download.t-firefly.com/product/RK3288/Docs/Peripherals/OV13850%20datasheet/Sensor_OV13850-G04A_OmniVision_SpecificationV1.pdf).
 This small post is dedicated to documenting my journey of finding the answer to that question.

-#### Why is it important to know if the Bayer order changes during a flip?
+##### Why is it important to know if the Bayer order changes during a flip?

 Because the order of the Bayer pattern is critical for the choice of the output Pixel-format.